TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Absolutely.
 As professional attorneys, we are required to follow strict guidelines and adhere to a Code of Practice.
 Our work is subject to a higher standard, as set out in the Mental Capacity Code of Practice (2007).
 We also have to maintain our own continued professional development as registered professionals.
 We work closely with legal professionals in this field, including some judges from the Court of Protection and the Mental Health Tribunal Service, to ensure our service meets the highest standards.

-We have designed a bespoke way we can act at no cost or at a limited cost to you.
+We have designed a bespoke approach that allows us to act at no cost or a limited cost to you.
 Whilst we do not say it's free, it's as close to this as possible.
-If you would like to learn more, please contact us at your convenience.
+If you would like to learn more, please do not hesitate to contact us to discuss this further.

 Are there additional fees to pay?

-If you require any additional support, we will charge a capped hourly rate of £100 per hour.
-Sometimes, we may delegate non-essential tasks to our assistants, whom we directly oversee, and you'll pay half the consultant's rate for this work.
+Most likely, and this is important to know for those managing your affairs later in life.
+If you require additional support above our standard offer, we charge our standard hourly rates.
+Sometimes, we may delegate non-essential tasks to our assistants, whom we directly oversee, and you'll pay around half of the consultant's fees.
 We always ensure that any charges are proportionate, necessary and ethical.
 Strict Codes of Conduct bind our practitioners to act in a way compatible with our professional values.
-We can offer a cost-effective retainer service, as we only front-end what you need us to act on, which means you only pay us when you need us.
+As we can oversee the work of our assistant practitioner, we can offer a cost-effective retainer service, as we only undertake what you need us to act on.

-How do you get paid if I lose capacity?
+How do you get paid if I lose the mental capacity to pay you every year?

 This is an important question.
-You'll need someone else to manage your finances, so we recommend a LPA for Property and Financial Affairs.
-We do not offer this service, as we believe this requires a person or a professional to manage.
-We also ensure that a special clause is included in your Lasting Power of Attorney that permits us to charge.
+You'll need someone else to manage your finances, so either a LPA for Property and Financial Affairs, or a third party must sign our terms of business.
+We also ensure that a special clause is included in your Lasting Power of Attorney that permits us to charge for services; otherwise, we may not be able to act.
 Many people opt to have a solicitor manage their property and financial affairs later in life, and we feel this offers a strong safeguard to us, and most importantly, to you.
 We have worked with several law firms and specialist Later Life Consultant Solicitors under this arrangement and will be happy to guide you in this area.

-No, this is a promise we make to you that statutory service can never offer this level of continuity.
-Because we act as individual professionals (not via corporate appointment), you will always have the same two Care Consultants for Life.
-Don't worry, your fees are not impacted by this offer.
+No, this is a promise we make to you that statutory services can never offer this level of continuity; you will always keep the same consultant for life.
+We can offer this as a private provider.

 How do you know which decisions to make on my behalf?